luissaya/elancetech/README.md

     ```shell
     npm run dev
     # Or using Yarn
-    yarn install
+    yarn dev
     ```

-- This will start the development server, and you can access the application at http://localhost:3000 in your browser.
+This will start the development server, and you can access the application at http://localhost:3000 in your browser.

 ## About E-Lance Tech